Create a site-to-site VPN connection - shared key authentication - Azure CLI

 Note

-In order for this VNet to connect to an on-premises location, you need to coordinate with your on-premises network administrator to carve out an IP address range that you can use specifically for this virtual network.
+In order for this virtual network to connect to an on-premises location, you need to coordinate with your on-premises network administrator to carve out an IP address range that you can use specifically for this virtual network.
 If a duplicate address range exists on both sides of the VPN connection, traffic does not route the way you may expect it to.
-Additionally, if you want to connect this VNet to another VNet, the address space cannot overlap with other VNet.
+Additionally, if you want to connect this virtual network to another virtual network, the address space cannot overlap with other virtual network.
 Take care to plan your network configuration accordingly.

 The following example creates a virtual network named 'VNet1' and a subnet, 'Subnet1'.